Search

 How to do the Open-knee Chest positionKnee chest- Open Knee Chest

 1. Start with a knee-chest position (see below).
-Mother’s chest is on the floor.
-Her face is on the floor (or a cloth covering the floor).
+Set your chest on the floor.
+Cheek is on the floor (or a cloth covering the floor).

 2. Now move the chest and shoulders forward—way forward!
 The knees stay put.
 Slip a pillow under the chest (not the face).
 See how the thighs and spine make a letter “A”?